prickly-pythons/prickly-pythons/meeting-docs/2018_fall/20180907_1_data-reading.md

 0. Frozen coconut buns.
 1. ASCII and character encodings.
 2. Converting between binary (base-2), decimal (base-10) and hexadecimal (base-16) numbers
 2. Reading data by writing custom code.
-Hard and tedius but definitely the route to learning how to program.
+Tedius and difficult but definitely the route to learning how to program.
-3. Quickly went through loading with numpy's `genfromtext()`.
+3. Quickly went through loading with numpy's `genfromtext()` function.
+Will try and go through this again more carefully next time.
 4. Finished early to accommodate gamma-ray burst seminar.

 # More info: